 Apparatal Squeeze (v): a combined variety of means by which The Apparatus ensures that the national wealth flows into the pockets of the national or international elite (aka kingpins), while also, in the name of national security, oversees that greater society continues to fall in line with the demands of the prevailing global order.
 The Apparatal Squeeze — depending on when and where it is utilized and how far civil religion can be wielded in justification — involves the legal system, courts, police, military, governmental surveillance and monitoring operations, and any bureaucratized forms of power available to The Apparatus.
 (See also The Apparatus, Civil Religion, and the Global Order)

-The Apparatus (n): a shorthand term for the totality of governmental control in any one nation-state, especially pertaining to domestic security and spying agencies.
+The Apparatus (n): a shorthand term for the totality of governmental control in any one nation-state, particularly pertaining to domestic security and spying agencies.

 Backpacker (n): a tourist on an extended, usually low-budget tour of one or more countries.
 On Deviation’s subjectively defined spectrum of tourist types, Backpacker exists roughly at the midpoint between War Correspondent and Cruise Ship Passenger.
 The extended duration and low-budget nature of backpacking trips has the tendency to promote among certain of its ranks an inflated sense of deviance — those who perceive of themselves as grand adventurers despite their ongoing (and sometimes fussy) reliance on backpacking industries and networks — breeding a higher than average percentage of Backpackers who claim themselves to be honoring the true nature of backpacking (aka ‘claiming true’) when in fact these claims are false.
 (See Poseur Backpacker)